Uphill Access at Utah Ski Resorts

 Postseason uphill access: TBA

 Snowbird will allow uphill access both pre and post season, depending on operations and conditions.
-When allowed, details can be found on Snowbird’s Mountain Report, which will share permitted areas and restrictions.
+When allowed, details can be found on Snowbird’s Mountain Report or under their Mountain Safety guidelines, which will share permitted areas and restrictions.

 Solitude Mountain Resort